lramseyIV/hivemind/README.md

 ### Progress
 **Done**
 Login & Registration

-Account Verification before a user can access platform Forgot Password.
+Account Verification before a user can access platform

+Forgot Password.

 **In Progress**
 Profile makeup and options

-UI Overhaul - will use Fomantic-UI (never used it before)
+UI Overhaul - will use Bulma.io

 **To Do**
 MFA (custom via Twilio)

 Posting, Commenting Liking

 Secret Features

 Complete

 ### So Far